 According to the State Department human rights report for 2008, the Afghan government is promoting the advancement of women, but numerous abuses, such as denial of educational and employment opportunities, continue primarily because of Afghanistan's conservative traditions.
 A major development in post-Taliban Afghanistan was the formation of a Ministry of Women's Affairs dedicated to improving women's rights, although numerous accounts say the ministry's influence is limited.
-It promotes the involvement of women in business ventures, and it plays a key role in trying to protect women from domestic abuse by running a growing number of women's shelters across Afghanistan.

 The issue of women's rights and advancement-including a recent Shiite personal status law that caused significant female opposition, and a Karzai decree-law (awaiting Assembly ratification) to give women greater rights against abusive husbands-are discussed in greater detail in CRS Report RS21922, Afghanistan: Politics, Elections, and Government Performance, by Kenneth Katzman, cited above.

-Combating Narcotics Trafficking/Agricultural Development18
+Combating Narcotics Trafficking/Agricultural Development

-Narcotics trafficking is regarded by some as core impediment to the U.S. mission in Afghanistan Afghanistan, generating what is estimated to be about \$70 million-\$100 million per year for the Taliban.
+Narcotics trafficking is regarded by some as core impediment to the U.S. mission in Afghanistan.
+However, it is also an area on which there has been progress in recent years.
 Afghanistan is the source of about 93% of the world's illicit opium supply, and according to UNODC, "... leaving aside 19th Century China, no country in the world has ever produced narcotics on such a deadly scale."
+The trafficking generates an estimated \$70 million-\$100 million per year for the Taliban, and it undermines rule of law among Afghan officials who might be complicit or tolerant of the illicit commerce.